rajatkoner08/Graphhopper/README.md

 # Graphhopper
-This is a code repository of  Graphhopper: Multi-Hop Scene GraphReasoning for Visual Question Answering
+This is a code repository of the paper Graphhopper: Multi-Hop Scene GraphReasoning for Visual Question Answering